mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Folder object, limited to the following attribute:name (string) - required, does not have to be unique
+Folder object, limited to the following attribute: name (string) - required, does not have to be unique

 **Type:** object